 You may have heard that San Diego’s downtown neighborhoods are undergoing culinary and cultural renaissances, but the beach towns north of the city are well worth a visit, all on their own.

 The breezy, bright rooms are all uniquely designed with pieces from local artists and craft artisans.
-Each booking comes with use of a communal outdoor cabana, surf equipment from Firewire surfboards, use of Electra bikes to cruise around town as well as free wifi and parking.
+Each booking comes with a communal outdoor cabana, surf equipment from Firewire surfboards, use of Electra bikes to cruise around town, and free wifi and parking.

-Steps away from Surfhouse is the lively downtown of Encinitas, which boasts some of North County’s best bars and restaurants as well as some of San Diego’s best beaches (would-be guests can book using Airbnb).
+Steps away from Surfhouse are the lively downtown of Encinitas, which boasts some of North County’s best bars and restaurants and some of San Diego’s best beaches (would-be guests can book using Airbnb).

 For an after-dinner drink, 101 Proof is a speakeasy behind Urge Gastropub and has a stacked whiskey selection and bartenders that whip up creative craft cocktails.
 The Privateer Coal Fire Pizza does double duty as a wine bar and has an excellent selection of local wine, including options from nearby Baja California.

-Just down the 101 is Carlsbad, which plays host to two of our favorite restaurants in the whole county: Campfire and The Land & Water Company.
+Just down the 101 is Carlsbad, which hosts two of our favorite restaurants in the county: Campfire and The Land & Water Company.

-Campfire opened just over a year ago and pays tribute to live fire cooking alongside its whimsical cocktail list.
-The decor plays tribute to the great outdoors with camping accents, a teepee for kids to play in, and hybrid indoor-outdoor seating with impeccable design.
+Campfire opened over a few year’s ago and pays tribute to live-fire cooking alongside its whimsical cocktail list.
+The decor pays tribute to the great outdoors with camping accents, a teepee for kids to play in, and hybrid indoor-outdoor seating with impeccable design.

-A little further down the way in Leucadia, Encinitas and Solana Beach are a bevy of other options, too.
+A little further down the way in Leucadia, Encinitas, and Solana Beach are a bevy of other options.

 We’re gonna come right out and claim it: Moto Deli has the best sandwiches this side of “the 5.”
 Fish 101 is one of the go-to spots for famous Baja-style fish tacos.
 Coffee lovers shouldn’t skip Ironsmith, in Encinitas, or Lofty Coffee Co., in Solana Beach (where your correspondent has seen many a sighting of Jason Mraz and various “stars” from The Bachelor franchise).